JessicaS97/MoneyTalk/README.md

 ## Purpose
 * Simple website for busy students
 * Keep track of spendings and be more aware of their financial situation
-* Let computer do all calculations related to their spending
+* Let computer do all calculations related to their spending to save time

 ## Built With